Updated lawsuit teases new details against OxyContin maker

 Continue Reading Below

-The suit asserts that the Sacklers controlled a deceptive sales campaign by Purdue aimed at getting more people on higher doses of opioids to boost profits.
+The suit asserts that over the past decade the Sacklers controlled a deceptive sales campaign by Purdue aimed at getting more people on higher doses of opioids to boost profits.

-Much of the specifics on the allegations against Purdue executives and Sackler family members are blacked out while the state works to release a less-redacted complaint.
+Much of the specifics on the allegations against Purdue Pharma executives and Sackler family members are blacked out while the state works to release a less-redacted complaint.

+The state claims that the Sacklers directed the company to hire hundreds more sales representatives to visit doctors "thousands more times," in a bid to get more doctors to prescribe its painkiller.
+The Sacklers also directed sales representatives to encourage doctors to prescribe more of the opioids at the highest doses, according to the complaint.

+In addition, the suit contends, the Sacklers "studied unlawful tactics to keep patients on opioids longer and then ordered staff to use them."

-Several states and localities have sued Stamford, Connecticut-based Purdue, which has denied the allegations.
+Stamford, Connecticut-based Purdue Pharma has denied the allegations.